 Physical Estate & Operations

-Streamlining our operations and enhancing our environment.
+Streamlining our operations and nurturing our campus spaces.

 What's covered?